The Gift

 behind the name

-Dominic Mark Phillips was born in Bebington, Merseyside, England, in 1964.
-Born into a middle-class family, he began his English studies in Liverpool, but did not complete his degree due to a greater goal: to get to know people and the world.
+Dominic Mark Phillips was born in the town of Bebington, in the County of Merseyside, England, in 1964.
+Born into a middle-class family, he began his studies in English in Liverpool, but did not complete his degree.
+He decided to travel the world to learn about other cultures.
 Before Brazil, Dom lived in Denmark, Israel, Greece, and Australia.

 Dom was an ethical, loving and kind person.
 He had a deep connection with nature.